sreerajchintham/Project2/README.md

 ### TIME SPENT :
- We worked a total of 30 hours on this project but we could not complete the project.
-We were stuck in an endless loop of errors and issues and the time run out.
-The problem was the way we took the input.
-Our parser was a one line parser which reads one line at a time and when it gets to the next line it forgets the previous one.
-By the time we realised this it was too late.
+ We worked a total of 30 hours on this project but were unable to complete it.
+We were trapped in an unending circle of failures and problems, and time was running short.
+The issue was how we processed the information.
+Our parser was a one-line parser, which reads one line at a time and forgets the previous one when it comes to the next.
+It was too late by the time we realized this.

 ### DESCRIPTION :
- We tested a few manual inputs using bare expression with which we were able to get the expected outputs.
-We used input to check variables too, we completed the addition and subtration though we could not complete the print keyword.
-But after we realised the issue with our way of approach for this code, We could not do much.
+We tested a few manual inputs with bare expression and obtained the desired results.
+We also utilized input to test variables; we finished addition and subtraction but were unable to complete the print keyword.
+But, after we saw the flaw in our approach to this code, there was nothing we could do.

 ### BUGS and ISSUES :
- There have been alot of errors and Issues.
-One of the main Issue was the our way of approach to the project.
-We coded a one line parser which take a single line at a time and when it gets to the next line it forgets the previous line.
-By the time we realise we are on the wrong approach and tried to start anew it was already too late.
+ There have been several mistakes and problems.
+One of the major issues was our approach to the project.
+We wrote a one-line parser that takes one line at a time and forgets the previous line when it gets to the next.
+It was too late by the time we realized we were on the wrong track and attempted to restart.
- It's not our best work,it may be one of our worst works.
+It's not our greatest effort, and it may be one of our worst.